Lucheek-IT/homestuck-atcg/src/pages/Rules.md

 ![If the Executable Card's effects trigger more Executable Cards, the first group of triggers is resolved totally before the next round starts to be resolved.
 Continuing from Figure 4, the bottom player's right-most card must be resolved next, as it was part of the original set of executables triggered.
 Then, the new group of executables begins with the ~ATH Enter executable in the middle player's hand is resolved, and then the middle card in the bottom player's executable area is resolved, concluding the process.](../images/rules/RuleImage_Execuables_Fig5.png "Resolving Executables: Figure 5")
 </button></div>
 </div>
-It is advised you go slowly and remain in communication with other player's to avoid extra confusion about timing.
+It is advised you go slowly and remain in communication with other player's to avoid *extra* confusion about timing.

 ### Score Phase
 Remember: The Score Phase is skipped until the first turn of the second round!

 **During the Score Phase, every player checks the power of their own cards at each Planet**.
 At their own Planet, they will include the power of their Planet Card (if it is intact) and their Defenders.
 At every other planet, they will only include the power of their own characters.
 (They do not combine their character's power with another player's character's power, even if they are both invaders.)

-**Any player who has an invading force that is has greater total power than the defending power gains 1 Victory Point**, and the defending planet card (if it is intact) will take one damage.
+**Any player who has an invading force that is has greater total power than the defending power gains 1 Victory Point**, and the defending planet card (if it is intact) will take damage equal to the difference between Invading and Defending power.

 **The power is totaled at every planet during every player's score phase**- not just the Active Player's.

-If there are *multiple* players who have greater invading power at a planet, they *all score a Victory Point* and the defending planet card takes *multiple* points of damage.
+If there are *multiple* players who have greater invading power at a planet, they *all score a Victory Point*.

 If a Planet Card has reached it's **maximum amount of damage, it's flipped to the destroyed side and is considered destroyed**. (*However, Planet Cards do not move into the Discard Pile*.)
 Even when a Planet Card is destroyed, the location is still considered a “Planet”- but the player doesn't benefit from the effects on the intact Planet Card.